Duraiamuthan/VPN-Android/README.md

 5. Copy and send it to your mobile using mail or someother means
 6. Paste it in the input
 7. Open the context menu in android Choose "Connect VPN" if it asks username & password Under the Free OpenVPN in http://www.vpnbook.com/freevpn

+There you go !
+VPN connection will get established.